xiaonengmiao/Cpp_Primer/Ch08/README.md

 > Use the function you wrote for the first exercise in § 8.1.2 (p.
 314) to print the contents of an `istringstream`
 > object.

+## Exercise 8.10

+> Write a program to store each line from a file in a `vector<string>`.
+Now use an `istringstream` to read each element
+> from the `vector` a word at a time.

+## Exercise 8.11

+> The program in this section defined its `istringstream` object inside the outer `while` loop.
+What changes would you
+> need to make if `record` were defined outside that loop?
+Rewrite the program, moving the definition of `record`
+> outside the `while`, and see whether you thought of all the changes that are needed.

 ## Exercise 8.20

 > When are friends useful?
 Dismiss the pros and cons of using friends.